-201 193.
-However, studies have shown that human drivers can sustain handwheel rates of up to 1189 degrees per second for 750 milliseconds, a steering rate which corresponds to a steering angle magnitude of approximately 303 degrees.27 It is conceded that the method used to determine maximum Sine with Dwell steering angles can produce very large steering angles.
-Of the 62 vehicles used to develop the Sine with Dwell performance criteria, the vehicle requiring the most steering was a 2005 Ford F250.
-This vehicle required a maximum steering angle of 371 degrees (calculated by multiplying the average steering angle capable of producing a lateral acceleration of 0.3g in the Slowly Increasing Steer maneuver times a steering scalar of 6.5).
+determine maximum Sine with Dwell steering angles can produce very large steering angles.
+Of the 62 vehicles used to develop the Sine with Dwell performance criteria, the vehicle requiring the most steering required a maximum steering angle of 371 degrees (calculated by multiplying the average steering angle capable of producing a lateral acceleration of 0.3g in the Slowly Increasing Steer manoeuvre times a steering scalar of 6.5).
 Use of this steering wheel angle required an effective steering wheel rate of 1454 degrees per second, a magnitude well beyond the steering capability of a human driver.

-202 194.
-In order to ensure that the maximum steering angle in the regulation does not surpass the steering capability of a human driver, the regulation provides that the steering amplitude of the final run in each series is the greater of 6.5A or 270 degrees, provided the calculated magnitude of 6.5A is less than or equal to 300 degrees.
+192. In order to ensure that the maximum steering angle in the regulation does not surpass the steering capability of a human driver, the regulation provides that the steering amplitude of the final run in each series is the greater of 6.5A or 270 degrees, provided the calculated magnitude of 6.5A is less than or equal to 300 degrees.
 If any 0.5A increment, up to 6.5A, is greater than 300 degrees, the steering amplitude of the final run shall be 300 degrees.